When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-The answer is absolutely!
-If you buy the right bike and only use the pedal assist when you really need it, there is no reason why you can’t shed pounds in weight.
+The answer is absolute!
+If you buy the right bike and only use the pedal assist when you need it, there is no reason why you can’t shed pounds in weight.

 When embarking upon any new exercise regime you have to consider your level of fitness.
-If you have any pre-existing or underlying health issue I would strongly advise that you consult your doctor / physician beforehand.
+If you have any pre-existing or underlying health issues I would strongly advise that you consult your doctor/physician beforehand.

 Below I have mentioned a few basic tips, but I have posted a separate, more detailed article: Can you get fit riding an electric bike?